Math, Date/Time & utils (hApi unit)

 NOW_UTC

-function returns the current UTC date and time.
+Returns the current UTC date and time.

 function NOW_UTC: TDateTime;